cheatham1/GetStartedBook/separate_signals.md

 This will help us separate our signal from the background later.

 **Select the sample by clicking on the bar in the Expected Number of Events histogram.**
-The rest of your histograms now just display the characteristics of your chosen sample.
+The rest of the histograms now just display the characteristics of your chosen sample.

 ## $$H\rightarrow W^+W^-$$